xsscx/macos-research/code/iOSOnMac/Readme.md

 codesign -s "@@Apple Developer Id or Ad Hoc@@" --entitlements entitlements.xml --force fuzzer.app ./runner fuzzer.app/fuzzer /mnt/png/seed.png -1
 ```

+#### File Access
+Enable File Sharing for Your App
+First, you need to enable iTunes File Sharing or make your app's documents available in the Files app:

+- Modify Info.plist: Add the UIFileSharingEnabled (Application supports iTunes file sharing) key and set it to YES

+Then, To make files accessible in the Files app, also add:
+  - LSSupportsOpeningDocumentsInPlace key and set it to YES

+#### Access Files via iTunes or the Files App

+- iTunes File Sharing: Connect your iPhone to a computer, open iTunes, select your device, go to the "File Sharing" section, select your app, and you should see the files listed.
+You can then save them to your computer.

+- Files App: Open the Files app on your iPhone, navigate to the "On My iPhone" section, find your app's folder, and you'll see the saved images.
+From here, you can select and share files via AirDrop or other

 ### Reproduction
 ```
 % make clean